-A big smile, a handshake, and a “welcome to”.
-That’s what you’re probably used to give a new employee.
-Good onboarding for the benefit of you as a company and the new employee is however so much more than that.
+A big smile, a handshake, and a "welcome".
+That's what you're probably used to give a new employee.
+Good onboarding benefits you as a company and the new employee as well.
+However, onboarding is so much more.

 A proper introduction to the work tasks is an important part of the onboarding.
-For with that the new employee will quickly feel safe to test his or her skills in practice.
-However that is not what this blog post will be about, but more all that around the daily work tasks – such as the specific set of rules that the company follows.
+In that way, the new employee will quickly feel safe to test his or her skills in practice.
+This, however, will not be the focus for this blogpost, but rather what's in the background of the daily tasks - such as the specific set of rules the company follows.
+In another word: Compliance.

 Compliance in the Onboarding

 In most companies, there are both written and unwritten rules that have to be followed.
 The unwritten rules could be e.g. a special dress code in meetings with customers or just in the day-to-day work at the office.
 And that is of course only if it is not already written in the employee handbook.
 Another unwritten rule could be what is expected when you communicate internally as well as externally, or how the company's meeting culture is.